microbiome/OMA/20_beta_diversity.md

 ## dbRDA+anova.cca     0.02
 ```

-In this case, the community composition is not significantly different
+As we can see, the community composition is significantly different
-between the groups.
+between the groups (p < 0.05), and these two methods give equal p-values.

 Let us visualize the model coefficients for species that exhibit the
 largest differences between the groups.
 This gives some insights into